Bayonne (musician)

 Roger Sellers, also known by his stage name Bayonne, is an American minimalist composer and electronic musician based in Austin, Texas, United States.
-After releasing three albums under his own name, Sellers changed his moniker to Bayonne in 2016 with the re-release of Primitives on the Mom + Pop/City Slang label.
-Bayonne is known for creating and layering intricate loops as well as his engaging one-man live performances.
+After releasing four albums under his own name, Sellers adopted the Bayonne moniker.
+His 2014 album Primitives was reissued under that name in 2016 by Mom + Pop Music and City Slang.
+He has since released three more albums as Bayonne: Drastic Measures (2019) on Mom + Pop, and Temporary Time (2023) and Filters (2026) on Nettwerk.
+Bayonne is known for creating and layering intricate loops, combined with field recordings, as well as for his one-man live performances.